Corionis/CorionisServiceManager/docs/index.md

 ---
 layout: default
 ---
-Not sure which download to use?
+Need help on which download to use?
 See [Using the MSI installer versus just the .exe](msi-vs-exe).
+Looking for the User Documentation?
+See [User Documentation](help).

 # What is the Corionis Service Manager?
 Most people who regularly monitor and manage Windows services are only interested in a few.